gloppr05/ms-teams-multi-account-tool/README.md

 - Change your current directory in PowerShell where you downloaded the `ms-teams-multi-account.ps1` file.
 - Type the following command to be able to run the script: `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
 - Run the script with the name of your new Teams app.
 Example:
-	`./ms-teams-multi-account.ps1 -p personal -a`
+	`./ms-teams-multi-account.ps1 -c personal -a`
 # Examples
 - Create and run a Teams app called 'personal' and automatically start when you log in:
-	`./ms-teams-multi-account.ps1 -p personal -a`
+	`./ms-teams-multi-account.ps1 -c personal -a`
 - Show the list of your created Teams apps:
 	`./ms-teams-multi-account.ps1 -l`
 - Remove a Teams apps called 'personal':